jbowkett/CV/shortened-version.md

 methodologies for planning (morning standups, planning poker, Kanban boards) and development (TDD, BDD and pair programming).

-* mgmt team wind down incl demo to clients and investors
+* Architected, designed, implemented and led the development of various components including stock movements, SWIFT and fund level accounting.
-* architected, designed, implemented and oversaw for various components, stock movement, SWIFT
+* Part of the management team responsible for the orderly  wind down of the company, including demos to clients and investors.
-* oversaw external team
+* Team Lead to an external consultancy.
-* from bug report to bugfix to production in under 1 hour
+* Oversaw and maintained a high level of automation, leading to the capability to go from bug report to bugfix to production in under 1 hour.
-* brought in tooling and techniques, constructor injection, trello, Harvest
+* Introduced various tooling and techniques such as constructor injection, Trello, Harvest.

 ### April 2007 – September 2012 • Software Engineer  • [Cygna Negra Capital Management][], London ###